 Finally, after 5 days in the hospital, the blood tests came back showing she had tested positive for Celiac.
 She was booked in for an Endoscopy the next morning.
 The Biopsy results showed she had "severe and total villous atrophy".
 We went home and I googled like crazy.
 We joined the Coeliac Society, who sent a welcome pack.
 We purchased a bread maker and re-stocked our pantry with gluten free goods and as you can see from the before and after posts, so far she is thriving on the GF diet.

 Where else is awareness needed?
 HOSPITALS and other medical facilities.
 Great surgeons.
 Plenty of pharmaceuticals.
-But special diets? huh?
-I recently published this book to celebrate the many angels who appeared in the amazing story of recovery after we were faced with the unthinkable when my son suffered a traumatic brain injury in 2012.
-But on top of all the injuries and then recovering - food was an issue, in both the hospital and rehab (which is included in our story.)
-I hope this book finds its way into the hands of first responders and all the other amazing angels who made it possible to give this story such a beautiful ending.
+But special diets?
+There is a huge lack of education and many who require gluten free are unable to eat safely.
+I recently published this book to celebrate the many angels who appeared in the amazing story of recovery after we were faced with the unthinkable in 2012.
+But on top of all the injuries and then recovering - food was an issue, in both the hospital and in rehab (which is included in our story.)